Comparison

 Sitewatch vs StatusCake

 StatusCake checks if your site is up and how fast it loads.
-But when a deploy breaks your JS bundle, your CDN serves stale CSS, or a third-party script silently fails — StatusCake still says "all good."
-Sitewatch validates every asset on the page, catching the failures that uptime and speed monitoring are structurally blind to.
+But when a deploy leaves the page blank, visitors get an old broken version, or a third-party script silently fails and takes your checkout down with it — StatusCake still says "all good."
+Sitewatch checks that every part of the page actually works, catching the failures that uptime and speed monitoring can't see.

 - Root cause classification with stack-specific fix playbooks